Transylvanian School

-The Transylvanian School (Școala Ardeleană) was a cultural movement which was founded after part of the Romanian Orthodox Church in Habsburg-ruled Transylvania accepted the leadership of the pope and became the Greek-Catholic Church (c.
+The Transylvanian School (Școala Ardeleană) was a cultural and political movement which started after part of the Romanian Orthodox Church in Habsburg-ruled Transylvania accepted the leadership of the pope and became the Greek-Catholic Church (c.
 1700).
 The links with Rome brought to the Romanian Transylvanians the ideas of the Age of Enlightenment.
-The Transylvanian School's major centres were in the cities of Blaj (Balázsfalva), Oradea (Nagyvárad), Lugoj (Lugos) and Beiuș (Belényes).
+It was the main political forum for Romanians in the Habsburg Empire and the main representative of Enlightenment in the history of Romania.
+Its main activity took place between 1785 and 1815.